chaurevishwajit/AirBnb-Price-Prediction/README.md

 * Last Review: the date of the most recent review.
 * Review Score Rating: guests can score properties overall from 1 to 5 stars

+# ML Models used
+* KNN with Hyperparamter Tuning
+* Decision Tree with Hyperparameter Tuning
+* Random Forest with Hyperparameter Tuning
+* SVR with Hyperparameter Tuning
+* Neural Network with Hyperparamter Tuning
+* Ridge with Hyperparameter Tuning
+* XGB with Hyperparameter Tuning

 # Conclusion

 The most important features for the price of Airbnb accommodation in Boston are whether the Entire Apt/Home is available or not, Number of bathrooms, Number of people it can